 1. Write a music video script

 As you listen to the song you’re going to cover, your mind starts to fantasize.
-You’re gonna use slow-mo there, a close-up of a syringe there, a wide shot of a goth drummer there — it’s going to be a weird country music video.
+You’re gonna use slow-mo there, a close-up of a syringe, a wide shot of a goth drummer there — it’s going to be a weird country music video.

 But you're still unsure of how to write a music video script.

-Unlike a traditional screenplay with very particular screenplay formatting, your music video script should list your visuals on one half of the page, with audio and lyrics on the other.
+Unlike a traditional screenplay with very particular screenplay formatting, your music video screenplay should list your visuals on one half of the page, with audio and lyrics on the other.

 Music Video Script Example • Made in StudioBinder

 If you haven’t already, you need to fill out your music video script before entering the next step.
-But how to make such a text?
+Reviewing a music video script sample can help you understand proper formatting and structure before drafting your own.

 Lucky for you, StudioBinder has an AV script writing software